Shortcut Romeo: Casting

 Post Kanthaswamy (2009), Susi Ganeshan announced plans to make his debut in Bollywood by remaking his own Tamil film Thiruttu Payale (2006).
 It was rumoured that Emraan Hashmi was approached to play the title role, while Bipasha Basu and Deepika Padukone were contenders to play a negative role.
 However, Ganeshan put a rest to these rumours stating that none of the rumoured actors have been considered for his film.
 In September 2011, it was announced that Neil Nitin Mukesh and Ameesha Patel were the finalized as the protagonist and antagonist.
 The film went on floors in November, with Richa Gangopadhyay playing Mukesh's love interest.
 However, after differences with the director, she dropped out and the role was offered to Puja Gupta.
 Once Puja was on board, the film's shooting progressed swiftly.
-A special song was also shot on the lead pair to music by Himesh Reshamiya.
+A special song was also shot on the lead pair to music by Himesh Reshammiya.